ncschroeder/LeetCode-Problems/Zigzag_Conversion.md

         return s
     }

-    // Let sbs be a list of string builders that will store the text that will go on each row. val sbs: List<StringBuilder> = List(size = numRows, init = { StringBuilder() }) var sbIndex = 0
+    // Let sbs be a list of string builders that will store the text that will go in each row. val sbs: List<StringBuilder> = List(size = numRows, init = { StringBuilder() }) var sbIndex = 0
     val sIterator: Iterator<Char> = s.iterator()